Sessions available November 9, 14, and 17

-Anyone interested in taking the 2024 Beginning Beekeeping Course must complete a free, 90-minute online class titled "Is Beekeeping Right for Me?" in order to assure that student expectations match the course and that the class is offered to committed and informed community members.
-This class is open to all at no charge, but registration is required.
+Anyone interested in taking the 2026 Beginning Beekeeping Course must complete a free, 90-minute online class titled "Is Beekeeping Right for Me?" in order to assure that student expectations match the course and that the class is offered to committed and informed community members.
+This class is open to all at no charge on several dates in the fall.

 After attending the prerequisite class, you will receive a link to register for the Beginner Beekeeping Course along with information about dates and times, cost, location, course materials, and more.